 1:99 diluted household bleach (mixing 10ml of bleach with 1litre of water) can be used for general household cleaning.Department of Health

-Vinegar – Mix one part vinegar to 3 parts water.
+Vinegar – Mix one part vinegar with 3 parts water.

 It is important to keep the two solutions clearly marked and separate from one another.
-It is also essential to keep within reach of children.
+It is also essential to keep them out of the reach of children.

 You can also use an equal mixture of vinegar and Dawn liquid detergent for cleaning things like soap scum.
 Just remember to rinse extremely well after cleaning the area, i.e., a bathtub, to avoid having someone slip later.

 The list may look long but remember, things have been sitting for a long time.
-This is 2020 and there’s never been a better time to disinfect your home or your belongings.
+It is never late to disinfect your home or your belongings.

 - Appliances: clean the refrigerator and freezer, the microwave, oven, and vent hood.